pmkhlv/ds-study-projects/README.md

 # ds-study-projects
-Projects made during the learning of ds in Yandex Praktikum.
+Projects made during the learning of DS in Yandex Praktikum.